kestra-io/docs/content/blogs/2024-04-18-credit-agricole-use-case.md

 - **Ansible Playbook Integration**: Kestra's ability to run Ansible playbooks directly within workflows provides a bridge between existing automation practices and the centralized orchestration platform.
 This enables a smooth transition and leverages the existing expertise within the team.
 - **Leveraging Kestra’s Flexible Data Integration**: Kestra supports retrieving data from diverse sources – including HTTP APIs, MongoDB databases, and GitLab CI pipelines.
 This flexibility allows for seamless integration with existing infrastructure and data sources within Credit Agricole's environment.

+## What's Next

+We are proud to be used by the Crédit Agricole Group Infrastructure Platform to automate their infrastructure management by ensuring that their infrastructure workflows are managed more effectively.
+Through Kestra, they are able to better orchestrate tasks, secure data management, and enhance overall workflow efficiency, supporting their ongoing IT and operational goals.

 ---